amuntasim/amuntasim.github.io/about.md

 <br/>
 Hi,
 I’m Muntasim Ahmed, a post graduate in computer science and engineering.
 I've been in software engineering since 2006.
 Mainly Ruby developer, but not limited to.
+Recently trying to be an entrepreneur :)

 <h4>Skills</h4>
 <p>